 12. Construction times (including deliveries) shall be limited to the following hours:

- 07:00 - 19:00 Monday to Friday; and
+07:00 - 19:00 Monday to Friday; and

- 08:00 - 17:00 Saturday.
+08:00 - 17:00 Saturday.

- None on Sundays or Bank Holidays.
+None on Sundays or Bank Holidays.

-There shall be no works nor deliveries shall take place outside of these time without the prior written agreement of the Local Planning Authority.
+.

 [To protect the amenities for the duration of the construction of the development hereby permitted, having regard to having regard to Policy 10 (Design and Enhancing Local Identify) of the Rushcliffe Local Plan Part 1: Core Strategy (2014) and Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019)].

 13. The development hereby permitted must not commence, including any enabling works, until a Construction Environmental Management Plan (CEMP) has first been submitted to, and approved in writing by, the local planning authority.
 The approved Statement shall be adhered to throughout the construction period.
-The Statement shall have regard to the approved Flood Risk Assessment required by condition 4, Landscape Scheme required by condition 8 and LEMP required by condition 13 and PRoW management Plan Version 2 by Neo Environmental dated 19th August 2022 and Track & Bridleway Crossing Figure 17’ drawing & ‘Section Drawing of Bridleway Figure 14’ Revision D by Neo Environmental and shall provide for:
+The Statement shall have regard to the approved Flood Risk Assessment required by condition 3, Landscaping Scheme required by condition 8 and LEMP required by condition 11 and PRoW management Plan Version 2 by Neo Environmental dated 18th August 2022 and Indicative Access Track Detail with Bridleway Crossing Figure 17 Drawing Number 04533-RES-ACC-DR-PT-001 Rev 1’ drawing & ‘Public Rights of Way Section Plans Drawing Number NEO00763_041l_C Figure 14’ Revision D and shall provide for:

-A timetable for the construction works.

 areas for loading and unloading of plant and materials.

 storage of plant and materials used in constructing the development.